judering/judering.github.io/live/index.md

 exhibition in Gdansk, Poland.
 (2004)

 ## CDs:
+- Tracing Ghosts - by Alex Raineri featuring my piece "Dusting the Moth" for solo piano
+- Parallel Play - by Lina Andonovska (flute) and Alex Raineri (piano) featuring my piece "All You Can Do Is Hang On For Dear Life"
+- Six Pieces - by Larissa O'Grady featuring my piece "Swept Through the Floods" for violin and electronics
+- The Irish Double Bass - by Malachy Robinson featuring his arrangement of my piece "Twilight"
-1. CMC, new music​:​:​new Ireland four (2022) - promotional cd featuring 18 composers compositions including my piece "Invisible Scamper" for solo cello performed by Martin Johnson.
+- CMC, new music​:​:​new Ireland four (2022) - promotional cd featuring 18 composers compositions including my piece "Invisible Scamper" for solo cello performed by Martin Johnson.
-1. WILDWOOD - cello suite written for and performed by Martin Johnson.
+- WILDWOOD - cello suite written for and performed by Martin Johnson.
-2. A Way A Lone A Last - features my piece "A Breath of Fresh Air" written for and performed by Lina Andonovska.
+- A Way A Lone A Last - features my piece "A Breath of Fresh Air" written for and performed by Lina Andonovska.
-3. KnowingUnknowing - Benjamin Dwyer CD features a collaborative piece by myself and Peter Moran Anois 's Arís.
+- KnowingUnknowing - Benjamin Dwyer CD features a collaborative piece by myself and Peter Moran Anois 's Arís.
 (2019)
-4. 101 Beats Per Minute - features an electronic piece of mine written especially for this release.
+- 101 Beats Per Minute - features an electronic piece of mine written especially for this release.
 (2019)
-5. The Ring Lieder - on poems by Roderick Ford. - EP of 4 songs.
+- The Ring Lieder - on poems by Roderick Ford. - EP of 4 songs.
 (2017)
-6. What Was – Judith Ring – Ergodos records – first complete cd of works (2014)
+- What Was – Judith Ring – Ergodos records – first complete cd of works (2014)
-7. Reflections – Concorde CD (2010) – featuring …within an egg of space…
+- Reflections – Concorde CD (2010) – featuring …within an egg of space…
-8. Dubh – Trio Scordatura CD – released on Ergodos records (2010) – “hush…”
+- Dubh – Trio Scordatura CD – released on Ergodos records (2010) – “hush…”
-9. CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.9 (2010) – “…within an egg of space…” performed by Concorde.
+- CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.9 (2010) – “…within an egg of space…” performed by Concorde.
-10. CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.4.
+- CMC, CONTEMPORARY MUSIC FROM IRELAND VOL.4.
 (2004) – “phorM” (extract)
-11. THE MUSIC BOARD OF IRELAND – “Nocan” – A collection of contemporary Irish music and film (2004).
+- THE MUSIC BOARD OF IRELAND – “Nocan” – A collection of contemporary Irish music and film (2004).
-12. BY THE NEW TIME – “Accumulation” Compilation of Irish electro-acoustic music compiled by Roger Doyle.
+- BY THE NEW TIME – “Accumulation” Compilation of Irish electro-acoustic music compiled by Roger Doyle.
 (2001)
-13. 22ND LUIGI RUSSOLO PRIZE – “Accumulation” (2000)
+- 22ND LUIGI RUSSOLO PRIZE – “Accumulation” (2000)

 ## FILM and VIDEO ART MUSIC:
 - 13 STORMS - Director and creator Clare Langan (2017) - she used sections of my electronic piece "Congestion/Illusion" for parts of the film.